-Holding the spline plate upward, pull out the Z belt.
+(11) Remove the screws mounting the spline plate.Hold up the spline plate and pull out the Z belt.

-Z belt Installation
+- Z belt Installation

 - (1) Pass a new Z belt through the shaft.

 - (2) Lower the spline plate with the Z belt placed around the spline plate pulley.

-- Secure the spline plate with 3 screws.
+Secure the spline plate with 3 screws.